Abstract/Bio Submissions are now closed.

 Questions?
 Contact us!

-A team of three judges will be reviewing abstract submissions for the Museum of Portable Sound Conference.
+A team of three judges are reviewing abstract submissions for the Museum of Portable Sound Conference.

 Thaís A. Aragão